Is green power building ChinaÂ’s red power?

 In September 2010, a Chinese trawler collided with a Japanese coast guard vessel in a disputed portion of the East China Sea.
 The captain of the fishing boat was arrested by the Japanese.
 When Japan refused to release the captain, China retaliated by first limiting and eventually halting exports of rare-earth elements to Japan.
 Japan eventually relented and sent the captain home.

-The Obama administration promotes solar-panel production as one area that could see job growth under its push for green jobs.
+The Obama administration promotes solar-panel production as one area that could see job growth under its push for green jobs, even as Buy American solar panels guidance has emerged from the Pentagon, highlighting supply risks.
 Production of photovoltaic cells relies on the rare element tellurium.
 However, the only tellurium mine that exists on Earth is in China.
 And China, in part through its control of tellurium, is increasingly dominating the market for solar manufacturing.
-In 2003, China produced just 1 percent of the world's solar panels, but by 2009, its share rose to 43 percent.
+In 2003, China produced just 1 percent of the world's solar panels, but by 2009, China's booming clean-energy sector helped its share rise to 43 percent.
 By contrast, in 2003, U.S. production of solar panels accounted for 14 percent of the world total, but now it stands at just 4 percent.

-And because the rare earths neodymium and lanthanum are essential to the newest generation of batteries that power new hybrid and electric vehicles, U.S. auto companies are, in part, placing their hope in revitalizing the domestic auto industry on China's continued goodwill.
+And because the rare earths neodymium and lanthanum are essential to the newest generation of batteries that power new hybrid and electric vehicles, U.S. auto companies are, in part, placing their hope in revitalizing the domestic auto industry on China's continued goodwill and on diplomatic efforts such as U.S. clean-energy outreach to China to ease supply concerns.

 Wind turbines also require rare-earth elements to make the neodymium-iron-boron magnets they use.
 General Electric, one of the leading companies developing wind-energy technologies, purchases its entire supply of neodymium-iron-boron from China.

 Increasingly, China is choosing to sell finished green products to the world rather than exporting its rare earths in raw form.
 Accordingly, China has eliminated export tax rebates for rare-earth elements while increasing the export taxes to as much as 25 percent.
-Furthermore, China decreased its export quota by 40 percent between 2009 and 2010.
+Furthermore, China decreased its export quota by 40 percent between 2009 and 2010, reflecting limits on rare minerals in practice.

 Sadly, this dependence on China is driven purely by politics, not consumer demand.
 Absent huge government subsidies, grants and mandates, green energy, being more expensive and less reliable than traditional energy production, would not be so much in demand, and thus China would not be in the catbird seat.